bootlin/training-materials/slides/security-measured-boot/security-measured-boot.typ

 - Continues the measurement process after the kernel takes over

-- Focuses on the integrity of file #strong[contents]
+- Focuses on the integrity of file *contents*

 ===  Integrity Measurement Architecture Appraisal